siduppal/msteams-docs/msteams-platform/documentation-workflow/overview.md

 This audience needs:

-- Short, succinct topics that explain what teams apps are, and how to use them to do specific tasks.
+- Short, succinct topics that explain what teams apps are, and how to write them to do specific tasks.
-- Comprehensive documentation that covers every feature of the platform.
+- Comprehensive documentation that covers every programing feature of the platform.
 This is the first place they will look.
 - Simple and direct writing.
 Don't assume that your reader is as skilled in the English language as you are.
+This also improves search results.
 - Documents that share a common style.
 To achieve this across all Microsoft properties follow the Microsoft and Office Style guides.

 ## Microsoft and Office provide writing style guides